edwork/homeassistant-peloton-sensor/README.md

 ### Overview
 HomeAssistant Peloton Sensor is an integration that exposes either your latest ride's stats or your current ride's stats as a sensor.
 This can be useful to turn off lights, turn on fans, set scenes, etc.
 - Sensor state shows either Complete or In Progress
-- State Attributes include: Workout Type, Workout Title, Description, Duration, Rank, Work, Distance, Heart Rate, Resistance, Calories, Speed, Cadence, Power, and Instructor.
+- State Attributes include:
+  - Duration
+  - Leaderboard Rank
+  - Output
+  - Distance
+  - Calories
+  - Heart Rate (Current, Average, Max)
+  - Resistance (Current, Average, Max)
+  - Speed Mph/Kph (Current, Average, Max)
+  - Cadence (Current, Average, Max)
+  - Power (Current, Average, Max)
+  - Instructor

 ### Under the Hood
 This integration uses [Pylotoncycle](https://pypi.org/project/pylotoncycle/) to poll Peloton's API every minute.
 Keep in mind that polling won't be instant when creating Automations.